 An application must be associated (belong) with at least one delivery group or application group.
 If you attempt to remove an application from a delivery group that would remove that application’s association with any delivery group or application group, you are notified that the application will be deleted if you continue.
 When that happens, if you want to deliver that application, you must add it again from a valid source.

 - Select Delivery Groups in the Studio navigation pane.

-- Select a Delivery Group.
-In the lower middle pane, select the Applications tab and then the application you want to remove.
+- Select a delivery group.
+In the lower middle pane, on the Applications tab, select the application you want to remove.

 - Select Remove Application from the Actions pane.